Dynamics generated by spatially growing derivations on quasi-local algebras

 \section{Abstract}

-We prove global existence and uniqueness of Heisenberg dynamics on the quasi-local algebra of an extended quantum lattice system for spatially growing generators.
-Existing results assume that the local terms of the generator decay fast enough and are bounded uniformly in space and time.
-We show, in analogy to global existence results for first order ODEs, that global existence and uniqueness still hold true if the local terms grow at most linearly in space.
-Moreover, we obtain Lieb-Robinson bounds with exponential light cones for the generated dynamics.
+We prove global existence and uniqueness of dynamics on the quasi-local algebra \(\mA\) of a quantum lattice system for spatially growing derivations \(\mL_\Phi = \sum_x \commutator{\Phi_x , \cdot}\).
+Existing results assume that the local terms \(\Phi_x\in\mA\) of the generator are uniformly bounded in space with respect to appropriate weighted norms \(\norm{\Phi_x}_{G,x}\).
+Analogous to the global existence result for first order ODEs, we show that global existence and uniqueness persist if the size of the local terms \(\norm{\Phi_x}_{G,x}\) grows at most linearly in space.
+This considerably enlarges the class of derivations known to have well-defined dynamics.
+Moreover, we obtain Lieb-Robinson bounds with exponential light cones for such dynamics.

-For the proof, we mainly assume Lieb-Robinson bounds with linear light cones for dynamics generated by uniformly bounded local terms.
-These are known to hold for example if the local terms are exponentially localized.
+For the proof, we assume Lieb-Robinson bounds with linear light cones for dynamics, whose generators have uniformly bounded local terms.
+Such bounds are known to hold, for example, if the local terms are of finite range or exponentially localized.